Here are some links to lists of fake news sites:

 The challenge for reporters, is that when they call out untruths, “it gives the appearance of supporting one side of the hyper-politicized debate.
 But it’s not support—it’s journalism.”
 “We need journalists to be able to say, sometimes: ‘You believe that, but it’s not true...But having a press that can do that is really hard.
 It requires not only journalists willing to defy powerful actors, willing to risk being called one-sided, willing to discomfort their audience, but also readers, viewers, listeners who are willing to listen to that.”
 Jay Rosen professor of journalism at New York University, cited in Post-Truth Politics, Nieman Reports.

 "Responsible journalists should simply state to their audience that they have decided that to be anti-racist, anti-sexist, anti-homophobic, etc. is an acceptable form of bias, much as journalists of times past eventually decided it was unnecessary and abhorrent to get a quote from someone to defend lynching when writing a story about these horrific crimes."
 What Journalism Needs To Do Post-Election, Carrie Brown-Smith, Social journalism director at CUNY Graduate School of Journalism.

 Latest research on fake news and the spread of misinformation - from Journalist's Resource from Harvard Shorenstein Center

 Real news about fake news - from NiemanLab

 Community Engagement & Social Journalism

-According to Carrie Brown-Smith, Social journalism director at CUNY Graduate School of Journalism: Social journalism is about finding new ways to serve communities.
+According to Carrie Brown-Smith, Social journalism director at Craig Newmark Graduate School of Journalism at CUNY: Social journalism is about finding new ways to serve communities.
 To recast journalism as a service that helps communities meet their goals and solve problems.Listening to a community: understanding and empathizing with its needs and learning how to help a community share its own knowledge.

 Here's Carrie's list of Best Resources on Community Engagement and Social Journalism.